How much is the price of Invisalign in Erie?

 - X-rays are important in most cases.
 Their valuation can cost between $25 – $250.

 - After the initial treatment, Retainers can cost between $1,000 – $2,000

-NOTE: Our office offers a free consultation and x-rays, as well as includes retainers in the treatment cost.
+NOTE: Our office offers a free consultation and x-rays, as well as includes retainers in the treatment fees.

 Invisalign Express Cost

 This type of Invisalign is specially created for people facing spacing and teeth crowding problems.
-It can be a faster and more affordable option which costs from $1,500 to $4,000 with the average amount of almost $2,500
+It can be a faster and more affordable option that costs from $1,500 to $4,000 with an average amount of almost $2,500

 Once you get the aligners, it is required to use the retainer to keep your teeth firm in their new and better position.
 The retainers can be fixed onto the position or removed whenever liked.
-A single retainer costs between $100-$500 and these should be worn daily for a short time until your doctor permits you to wear them only at night.
+The cost for a single retainer is between $100-$500 and these should be worn daily for a short time until your doctor permits you to wear them only at night.

 - Flaunt your beautiful smile without getting noticed due to their invisible appearance